mapfde/cieb/CompIndex/CompIndex-generated.md

       * Knows technical options for the form, content, and granularity of versions
          * Can express and justify a versioning policy
    * Publishing RDF vocabularies
-      * Understands the typical publication formats for RDF vocabularies, their relative advantages, and options for content negotiation
+      * Understands the typical publication formats for RDF vocabularies and their relative advantages
+      * Understands the purpose of publishing RDF vocabularies in multiple formats using content negotiation
    * Mapping RDF vocabularies
    * RDF application profiles
       * Identifies real-world entities in an application domain as requirements for RDF classes